 How to know when your SaaS is succeeding #

-Nine SaaS metrics.
-So how do you put them into practice?
+We've covered 9 key SaaS metrics.
+But how do you put them into practice?
 It can be a bit overwhelming if you want to follow all of them at the same time, without any given criteria.
 To not send you into a data spiral, here’s a checklist of what you should be looking at to know if your SaaS is succeeding:

 An LTV is at least three times higher than your CAC.
 It’s obvious that you should be making more profit from your customers than the cost to acquire them.
 But, to have a successful SaaS business model, your LTV and CAC should match the following relationship: LTV > (3 x CAC)